whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/getting-contrarian-with-text-structured-data.md

 We propose a different approach.

-### 4 Modeling structured data by treating it as text
+### 4 Modeling Structured Data by Treating it as Text

 For this work, our starting point is the ability to model and make predictions from unstructured text.
 This is currently done in our software product, referred to as “NoNLP” because it avoids rules-based